atomix/atomix.github.io/copycat/docs/state-machine.md

 In this case, the `PutCommand` outputs an `Object` (the previous value).

-The base `Operation` interface implements Java's `Serializable`, so all operations can be serialized without any custom serialization logic.
+The base [`Operation`][Operation] interface implements Java's [`Serializable`][Serializable], so all operations can be serialized without any custom serialization logic.
 However, Java serialization is slow and innefficient and is therefore not recommended for production.
-Users should implement `CatalystSerializable`, provide a custom `TypeSerializer`, or use one of the generic serialization framework plugins like Kryo or Jackson for the best performance.
+Users should implement [`CatalystSerializable`][CatalystSerializable], provide a custom [`TypeSerializer`][TypeSerializer], or use one of the generic serialization framework plugins like Kryo or Jackson for the best performance.

 ### State machine queries